 Lionel Lauch is a skilled and practiced healer, versed in the ancient aboriginal custom of healing.
 During Lionel’s sessions you are immersed in the rhythmic primal sounds of the Yidaki as it moves through your muscles and organs, grounding you in the land and moment as the frequencies and vibrations flow through your body, connecting you to the earth and creating a space for powerful healing to take place.

 “I teach respect and healing and I help other people, black or white, to get through their problems, as I have experienced a great deal of what life can throw at you”

-Living Culture are proud to offer bespoke group and individual holistic Yidaki healing sessions with Lionel, in conjunction with guided meditation.
+Living Culture are proud to offer individual holistic Yidaki healing sessions with Lionel, in conjunction with guided meditation.
 You will be asked if there are specific areas of healing you require during an initial consultation beforehand, and methods and approaches will be adapted to meet your specific needs.
 Sessions are confidential and there is opportunity for reflection and support through-out your experience.